AnsariZayd/Cat-Vs-Dog/README.md

 ### Model Training
 1. **Model Architecture**: The CNN model is defined with three convolutional layers, followed by max pooling layers, a flattening layer, and two dense layers.
 2. **Compilation**: The model is compiled using the Adam optimizer and binary cross-entropy loss.
-3. **Training**: The model is trained for 10 epochs with the training and testing datasets.
+3. **Training**: The model is trained for 10 epochs with the training and testing datasets, achieving an accuracy of 99.9989%.

 ### Prediction
 The script includes a sample prediction step where an image is processed and predicted to be either a cat or a dog using the trained model.